Open a Bank Account Online with No Deposit and Bad Credit

 With direct deposit, you can even get paid up to two days early.

-If you ever accidentally overdraw your checking account, the $50 Safety ZoneSM protects you from overdraft fees for amounts $50 or less.
+If you ever accidentally overdraw your checking account, the $50 Safety ZoneSM protects you from overdraft fees for amounts of $50 or less.
 For larger overdrafts, 24-Hour Grace® allows you extra time to resolve the issue and avoid a fee.

 With Huntington, you get the convenience of no-cost checking and the peace of mind of added financial protections.